jgrizou/website/index.md

 layout: default
 ---

-# Now

 I am a Lecturer / Associate Professor of Computer Science at the University of Glasgow.

 My research focus on developing tools to assist people in their creative process.
-We study what is creativity, how it can be measured and how it can be implemented algorithmically (ML/AI).
+We study what creativity is, how it can be measured and how it can be implemented algorithmically (ML/AI).
 Most importantly to me, we ask how the lessons learned from the above can inform the development of tools that effectively enhance the creativity of their users.

+# Now

+I am focusing on writing research proposals at the moment.

-Currently writing publicly an [interactive paper to explain self-calibrating interfaces](https://docs.google.com/document/d/1ExWC2IDRwSTDM3E_KOHTg1AtcucBwccSggV3tad3ciA/edit?usp=sharing) (comments welcomed directly in the document).
+Also writing publicly an [interactive paper to explain self-calibrating interfaces](https://docs.google.com/document/d/1ExWC2IDRwSTDM3E_KOHTg1AtcucBwccSggV3tad3ciA/edit?usp=sharing) (comments welcomed directly in the document)

 # Standing Invitation

 I had the luck to acquire a large range of engineering skills and to (co-)found 2 start-ups.
-I like to share my learning with curious minded people, as well as to advice companies.
+I like to share my learnings with curious minded people, as well as to advise companies.
 Feel free to [contact me](about) for any question.

 # Highlights